LeilaniL/NYTimes-Replica/README.md

 - Skybox(?) links to newsletters and podcasts

--Top news packages contain:
+- Top news packages contain:
   -3 articles of the same topic (e.g. "Government Shutdown", "Super Bowl") -When article was last updated
   -The most recent article is highlighted, including an image and two bullet points

--Opinion pieces display the headline and author's name
+- Opinion pieces display the headline and author's name

 - Thick horizontal lines separate topics/packages

 - Thin gray lines separate related stories within the package

 If you click on a top news article, the detail page displays:
--Headline, large image, date published, byline, and body text -A list of comments
+- Headline, large image, date published, byline, and body text
+- A list of comments
--Users can add (and edit or delete) their comments
+- Users can add (and edit or delete) their comments